Amy Preston

 Hi, I’m Amy.

-Wanting to change is normal, sometimes it helps us grow.
+Wanting to change is normal, it helps us grow.
 Not feeling enough as you are is different.
 It’s painful.
-It's linked to depression, difficult relationships and shame.
-It's possible to be intelligent or high achieving and still not feel good enough.
+It's linked to depression, anxiety, difficult relationships and shame.
+It's possible to be intelligent, outwardly content and still not feel good enough.
 It might look something like this:

-Constantly apologising, negatively comparing yourself to other women, having a highly critical voice in your head.
+Frequently apologising, negatively comparing yourself to other women, having a critical voice in your head.
 Procrastinating.
 Needing to do things perfectly or there’s no point.
 Believing you’ll be happy if you can just lose weight/be a better mother/find ‘the one’.
-Not being able to ask for what you need at work, in your personal life or during sex.
-Always seeming to end up with partners who lose interest, affect your self confidence or become abusive.
-Struggling to control your emotions, being labelled ‘too sensitive’.
-Agreeing to things you dont want to do in order to please others, feeling angry about it.
+Struggling to ask for what you need at work, in your personal life or during sex.
+Ending up with partners who lose interest, affect your self confidence or become abusive.
+Struggling to regulate your emotions, being labelled ‘too sensitive’.
+Agreeing to things in order to please others, feeling resentful about it.
 Binge eating or drinking.
 Having a difficult relationship with your mother.
 Believing there must be something wrong with you, that you’re ‘damaged goods’ or that everyone will leave you.
 Feeling ashamed of things that happened to you, keeping them secret.
-Feeling sad a lot of the time.
-Giving up.
+Feeling sad and lonely a lot of the time.

 It sounds hopeless, but it’s not.

-I provide specialist counselling and psychotherapy sessions to women who want to change the way they feel about themselves.
-Therapy with me can help you to accept yourself without losing weight or becoming the perfect partner.
-Learn how things that happened in your past may have shaped your behaviour in the present, helping you to arrest patterns that are hurting you.
-It can help you to become assertive in asking for what you want and set boundaries in order to prevent others from treating you with disrespect.
+I provide counselling and psychotherapy sessions to women who want to change the way they feel about themselves.
+Therapy with me can help you to accept yourself without losing weight or finding the perfect partner.
+Learn how things that happened in your past may have shaped your behaviour in the present; helping you to arrest patterns that are hurting you.
+It can help you to become assertive in asking for what you want; and set boundaries to prevent others from treating you with disrespect.
 It can help you establish healthy, enduring relationships.

-Therapy can help you to stop feeling ashamed of who are you and start living a life you actually want, on your own terms.
+Therapy can help you to stop feeling ashamed of who are you and start living a life you actually want.

 Therapy with me isn’t cold, clinical or judgemental.
 I’m warm, approachable and unshockable.
 I’m not afraid of strong emotions.
 I won’t tell you what to do, or that there’s only one way of doing it.
 You can expect a psychobabble free experience.
 Mental health involves lots of confusing terms and this can feel overwhelming.
 CBT, DBT, psychodynamic, person-centred are all ways of describing therapy.
-If you're a women who doesn't feel good enough, concepts like attachment, CPTSD or developmental trauma might feel relevant.
+If you're a women who doesn't feel good enough, concepts like attachment, or developmental trauma might feel relevant.
+You might feel fundamentally different, or suspect you have ADHD/autism.
 It’s my job to understand the psychological theory and make it accessible to you.
-You just need to show up and be supported.
+You just need to show up.

-I am what’s often called an integrative therapist.
-This means that I’m trained in a number of different forms of psychotherapy and use a combination of these in sessions.
+I am what’s called an integrative therapist.
+This means that I’m trained in a number of different forms of psychotherapy and use a combination of these to help you.
 The idea behind integrative therapy is that you are unique, and what would work perfectly for you might not work for someone else.
-I’m able to design a treatment plan tailored specifically to your needs.
-My practice is trauma informed; founded on the understanding that 1 in 3 women have experienced some form of sexual assault, promoting a culture of safety, empowerment and healing.
+My practice is trauma informed; founded on the understanding that 1 in 3 women have experienced some form of sexual assault.
+My practice promotes safety, empowerment and healing.

 Got more questions?
 Send me a message.